f3ath/change/README.md

 Changelog manipulation in Dart.
 For the command-line tool, see [Cider](https://pub.dev/packages/cider).

 ## Features
-- Supports some basic Markdown syntax, such as bold, italic, links, etc.
+- Supports basic Markdown syntax, such as bold, italic, links, etc.
 - CRUD operations on releases and changes.

 ## Limitations